EMI-Group/evorl/README.md

 - If you persist in parallel training on a single device, set environment variables like `XLA_PYTHON_CLIENT_MEM_FRACTION=.10` or `XLA_PYTHON_CLIENT_PREALLOCATE=false` to avoid the OOM from JAX's pre-allocation.

-- If the number of submitted jobs exceeds the number of CPU cores, joblib will wait and reuse previous processes.
+- If the number of submitted jobs exceeds the number of CPU cores, `joblib` will wait and reuse previous processes.
 This could cause misconfigured GPU settings.
 To solve it, append `hydra.launcher.n_jobs=<#jobs>` to the script.

 ## Logging

 When launching algorithms from the training scripts, the log file and checkpoint files will be stored in `./outputs/train|train_dist/<timestamp>/<exp-name>/`, or in `./multirun/train|train_dist/<timestamp>/<exp-name>/` when using `-m` option for multiple runs.

-By default, the script will enable two recorders for logging: `LogRecorder` and `WandbRecorder`. `LogRecorder` will save logs (`*.log`) in the above path, and `WandbRecorder` will upload the data to (WandB)[https://wandb.ai/site/], which provides beautiful visualizations.
+By default, the script will enable two recorders for logging: `LogRecorder` and `WandbRecorder`. `LogRecorder` will save logs (`*.log`) in the above path, and `WandbRecorder` will upload the data to [WandB](https://wandb.ai/site/), which provides beautiful visualizations.

 The screenshot in WandB dashboard: